ilabcode/ActiveInference.jl/README.md

 ![Maze Animation](.github/animation_maze.gif)
 * Example visualization of an agent navigating a maze, inspired by the one described in [Bruineberg et al., 2018](https://www.sciencedirect.com/science/article/pii/S0022519318303151?via%3Dihub).
 Left: A synthetic agent wants to reach the end of the maze environment while avoiding dark-colored locations.
-Right: The agent's noisy prior expectations about the state of the environment parameterized by Dirichlet distributions being updated dynamically as it moves through the maze.
+Right: The agent's noisy prior expectations about the state of the environment parameterized by Dirichlet distributions are updated dynamically as it moves through the maze.

 ## Installation
 Install ActiveInference.jl using the Julia package manager: